-Pursuant to section 107A of the Local Government Act 2009 and sections 169 and 170 of the Local Government Regulation 2012, Council's Budget for the 2018/19 financial year, incorporating:
+Pursuant to section 107A of the Local Government Act 2009 and sections 169 and 170 of the Local Government Regulation 2012, Council's Budget for the 2019/20 financial year, incorporating:

-- I. The statements of financial position;
+- I. The statement of income and expenditure;

 - II.
-The statements of cash flow:
+The statement of financial position;

 - III.
-The statements of income and expenditure;
+The statement of cash flow;

 - IV.
-The statements of changes in equity;
+The statement of changes in equity;

 - V. The long-term financial forecast;

 - VI.
-The revenue statement:
+The relevant measures of financial sustainability;

 - VII.
-The revenue policy (adopted by Council resolution on 15 May 2018);
+Budgeted sources and application of Capital Funding

 - VIII.
-The relevant measures of financial sustainability; and
+Budgeted movement in Reserves

 - IX.
+Budgeted rates and utilities charges

+- X. Capital works program

-The total value of the change, expressed as a percentage, in the rates and utility charges levied for the financial year compared with the rates and utility charges levied in the previous budget,
+- XI.
+The total value of the change, expressed as a percentage, in the rates and utility charges levied for the financial year compared with the rates and utility charges levied in the previous budget;

+- XII.
+The revenue statement; and

+- XIII.
+The revenue policy (adopted by Council resolution on 18 June 2019),